 “Eventually persons can come and get some cane juice and other sugarcane products like sugar cake, tarts, etc. That’s what we would like to see in the long run.
 So hopefully by next season a lot of these things will be put in place,” he said.

 Meantime, during the tour of the Nevisian Heritage Village, Supervisor Patricia Thompson spoke of the most recent developments there including the re-roofing and construction of new huts done with local labour.
+To make sure that the re-roofing project was completed on time, the supervisors may have decided to get in touch with a roofing company in their area, similar to Roofing Advisors, so that they could continue with other construction work that needed to be finished.

 Thompson said it was important for the new generation of Nevisians to understand where Nevis came from and where it is today in terms of its housing journey from the Carib huts to slave huts hundreds of years ago to modest homes which have evolved into modern and in some cases luxury homes which crown the hills surrounding the village.